Rhodesia: Early militant activity

 After UDI, ZANU formed its own military wing, the Zimbabwe African National Liberation Army (ZANLA).
 While ZANLA and ZIPRA both planned for an armed struggle against the Rhodesian government, their respective leadership disagreed on the means of conducting the insurgency.
 ZIPRA favoured Soviet thinking, placing an emphasis on acquiring sophisticated weaponry in the hopes of winning a conventional battle like the Viet Minh at Dien Bien Phu.
 ZANLA placed greater emphasis on the politicisation of the local populace in the areas it operated, and favoured a more irregular style of warfare.

 In early April 1966, two groups of ZANLA insurgents recently trained at a Chinese military facility in Nanjing crossed into Rhodesia from Zambia, having been issued vague instructions to sabotage important installations and kill white farmers.
 Five were arrested by the Rhodesian security forces almost immediately.
 Another seven initially evaded capture and planned to destroy an electric pylon near Sinoia.
-Their explosive charges failed to detonate and were discovered by the security forces, who tracked the insurgents to a nearby ranch on April 28.
+Their explosive charges failed to detonate and were discovered by the Rhodesian Security Forces, who tracked the insurgents to a nearby ranch on 28 April.
 All seven were cornered and killed after a brief firefight; this event is considered to be the first engagement of the Rhodesian Bush War.
 The action at Sinoia has been commemorated by supporters of the guerrillas since as "Chimurenga Day", and occupies a place of pride in ZANU hagiography.

 In August 1967, a large and better-equipped column of almost seventy ZIPRA insurgents infiltrated Rhodesia from Zambia, bolstered by recruits from an allied South African militant organisation, uMkhonto we Sizwe (MK).
 The insurgents failed to cultivate prior contacts with the local populace, which immediately informed on their presence to Rhodesian officials.
 Within the month, the Rhodesian police and army had launched a counteroffensive codenamed Operation Nickel, killing forty-seven insurgents, capturing another twenty, and driving the survivors across the border into Botswana.
 An even larger ZIPRA column of over a hundred insurgents was intercepted in early 1968 and annihilated by the security forces.
 A third ZIPRA incursion attempt in July 1969 met with similarly catastrophic results.
 Thereafter, ZIPRA abandoned the notion of attempting to infiltrate the country with large groups of insurgents equipped only with small arms; it limited itself to more irregular forms of warfare until it could stockpile enough heavy weaponry to mount a major conventional invasion.
 For its part, the ZANLA leadership criticised ZIPRA's continued fixation with winning a major conventional engagement, arguing that the failed incursions demonstrated the futility of engaging the Rhodesian military in the type of pitched battles in which it held an indisputable advantage.
 ZIPRA's failure to obtain support from the locals was also noted, and ZANLA began implementing a long-term covert politicisation programme to cultivate civilian support throughout its future area of operations.